 Here’s a quick itinerary detailing how you could spend your time in Oaxaca during Dia de Muertos.

 October 31: Wander Oaxaca City during the day and watch the parades.
 Visit a few markets like Mercado Benito Juárez and Mercado 20 de Noviembre.
 In the evening, take a trip to one of the cemeteries.
-Visit Xoxocotlan if you fancy the busy tourist celebration or San Felipe / Atzompa for a more local experience.
+Visit Xoxocotlan for a lively celebration or San Felipe / Atzompa for a more local experience.
 Alternatively, visit Xoxocotlan first and one of the others after.

 November 1: Explore the ofrendas at the Public Library and see sand murals at Museo de Los Pintores Oaxaqueños.
 If you’re feeling brave in the evening, take a trip to San Agustin Etla for costumes, shows and performances.
 For a more relaxed and local night, visit one of the other cemeteries or simply enjoy the Oaxaca restaurants and bars.